bluenazgul/node-red-contrib-sonoff-tasmota-multichannel/Readme.md

 > A [Node-RED](https://nodered.org) node, to control [Sonoff](https://www.itead.cc/) switches running the awesome [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware with support for Multichannel Devices

-This Release based on https://github.com/EdgarM73/node-red-contrib-sonoff-tasmota which is based on the original work by [Steffen Müller](http://steffen.io) I only added Multichannel support for Devices up to 8-Channel (this Multichannel Support was created by [gitolicious](https://github.com/gitolicious/node-red-contrib-sonoff-tasmota)) but never released.
+This Release based on the Work from [EdgarM73](https://github.com/EdgarM73/node-red-contrib-sonoff-tasmota) which is based on the original work by [Steffen Müller](http://steffen.io) I only added Multichannel support for Devices up to 8-Channel (this Multichannel Support was created by [gitolicious](https://github.com/gitolicious/node-red-contrib-sonoff-tasmota)) but never released.
 So first i tested it on my local maschine and after that i put it on Github so everyone could use it.

 ## Installation